mpmadhan/vlsi-portfolio/01-Combinational/08-Decoder/README.md

 # Decoder

-A Decoder takes an n-bit binary input and activates exactly one of 2ⁿ output lines corresponding to that binary value.
-It is the exact opposite of an encoder — where an encoder tells you which input is active, a decoder activates the output that corresponds to the binary address given.
+A Decoder takes an n-bit binary input and activates exactly one of 2^n output lines corresponding to that binary value.

-Real world use case — memory address decoding.
-Give it a binary address, it selects exactly that one memory location.

 ## Modules

-### decoder_2x4 — 2:4 Decoder
+### decoder_2x4 - 2:4 Decoder
 2-bit binary input, 4 one-hot output lines.

-### decoder_3x8 — 3:8 Decoder
+### decoder_3x8 - 3:8 Decoder
 3-bit binary input, 8 one-hot output lines.

 Both implemented using a case statement inside an always block.